zawropati/interactive-svg/exercise4-drawGraph/README.md

 * animate the graph using stroke-dasharray and stroke-dashoffset

-###  c:Update data with json
-* make a json file to hold the values for the graph
-* load the json file and insert the values

 ## Hint
 use the links in todays and yesterdays slides for info and inspiration